webgpu/webgpufundamentals/webgpu/lessons/webgpu-limits-and-features.md

 }
 ```

-This seems like a tempting, simple, and clear way to check for limits and features.
+This seems like a simple and clear way to check for limits and features[^objliketoobj].
 The
 problem with this pattern is you might be accidentally exceeding limits and not
 know it.
 For example lets say you created an `'rgba32float'` texture and filtered it
 with `'linear'` filtering.
 It would magically just work on your desktop machine because you happened to have
 enabled it.

+[^objliketoobj]: What is this `objLikeToObj` and why do I needed
+it?
+It's an esoteric Web spec issue.
+The spec lists `requiredLimits` as
+`record<DOMString, GPUSize64>`.
+The Web IDL spec says, when converting
+an object from something to `record<DOMString, GPUSize64>` copy
+only the properties that are actually the object's *own* properties.
+The `limits` object on the adapter is listed as an `interface`.
+The
+things that appear to be properties there are not properties, they're
+getters that exist on the object prototype, they are not actually the
+object's own properties.
+So, they aren't copied
+when converted to `record<DOMString, GPUSize64>` and so you have
+copy them yourself.

 On the user's phone, your program fails mysteriously because the `'float32-filterable'`
 feature didn't exist and you happened to be using it without realizing that it's